THE PUCKING FUPPET CO.

 So sit back, and enjoy your hour with one of the best puppeteers I’ve ever seen.
 Trust me, he has a real ‘crommand’ over his craft.

 Even a tiny show like this takes an extraordinary amount of resources and people to accomplish – more people than I could thank here.
 But...
 I am eternally grateful for the help of Jhess Knight and The Puppetsmithery for helping me to develop the crow puppet.
-For Alex Baerg for bringing his musical skills to the table.
+For Alex Baerg for understanding my musical wishes (more car chase than Murder She Wrote!).
 For Jessica Smith for adding stretchy and breathable fabric to my costume and saving my life.
 And as always, for Byron Laviolette for helping tether me to the ground, and find the gold in them thar hills.
 One of my favourite things about what I do, is I get to hire my wildly talented friends to make magic.
 Because there truly is no business.............. like crow business.

 Enjoy the show!!!